our city

 Wednesday’s match at Valeo FC will be played at General Foley Stadium (305 Chandler Street, Worcester, MA, 01602).
 Please keep an eye to the Hartford City social media accounts for more information about the match.

-Tickets for Saturday’s match at Trinity Health Stadium are available now by searching Hartford City FC on Soccerstub.com.
+Tickets for Sunday’s match at Trinity Health Stadium are available now by searching Hartford City FC on Soccerstub.com.
 General Admission tickets are $10 and Children aged 12 and under can get in for free.
-2023 Hartford City FC Season tickets are also available now, also being sold by searching Hartford City FC on Soccerstub.com

-If you can’t make Saturday’s home match, a free live stream will be provided at ElevenSports.com by searching Hartford City FC, or you can find the link on our social media platforms.
+If you can’t make Sunday’s home match, a free live stream will be provided at ElevenSports.com by searching Hartford City FC, or you can find the link on our social media platforms.

 LAST TIME OUT